Home Prices Up Slightly in November

 Regular viewers of ours have of course met these economists separately before over the years, starting in 1991, when Karl Case took me to a spanking new, marvelously marbled office building in downtown Boston to explain that his and my pension fund, TIAA-CREF – and therefore Case and I ourselves – now owned it.
 The developer had defaulted on its loan, provided by TIAA-CREF.

-(A similar thing happened yesterday in Manhattan with the Stuyvesant Town and Peter Cooper Village housing development, where several pension funds are left with what may be near-worthless claims, given how steeply the property has declined in value.
+(A similar thing happened on Monday in Manhattan with the Stuyvesant Town and Peter Cooper Village housing development, where several pension funds are left with what may be near-worthless claims, given how steeply the property has declined in value.
 The Boston building by contrast, recovered its value, as did the developer his property.)